 - 1. When a student is placed on academic probation, it is noted in the student's academic file.
 Subsequently, when a student has successfully satisfied the requirements of probation, this is also noted in the student's file. - 2.
 When a student is placed on academic probation, following approval by the Senior Associate Dean for Academic Affairs, he/she will be notified in writing by the Senior Associate Dean and the reasons will be stated. - 3.
-A student on academic probation may not be selected, elected, appointed or serve as an officer of any official University club or organization.
-A student on academic probation may not serve as a representative of the College in the operations of the Admissions Office or on University committees.
-A student on academic probation may not serve as a representative of the College at off-campus conferences or sponsored events.
+A student on academic probation may not:

+- Be selected, elected, appointed or serve as anofficer of any official University club or organization. - Serve as a representative of the College in the operations of the Admissions Office or on University committees. - Serve as a representative of the College at off-campus conferences or sponsored events. - Participate in research activities. - 4.
+For Dual-Degree students, being placed on academic probation in one program may preclude continuation in the other program.